AdvancedBLE/Discovering_BLE_Treadmills/README.md

 </details>

 ## Getting read and write information
 The next steps will enable us to record how your treadmill is connecting, reading data and controllling the treadmill.
-This step can be a bit invloved but if followed step-by-step anyone can do it :-)
+This step can be a bit involved but if followed step-by-step anyone can do it :-)

 ### Snooping
 First things first.
 We will be listing to the Bluetooth communication.
 This called "snooping" and the process will be differtent depending on the device used.
 We will focus on using Andriod and iOS devices